rootloopz/sniff-report/README.md

 # Sniff-n-Report

-Sniff-Report is a tool that monitors WiFi signals sent by devices (cell phones, access points, etc) and has a web interface that is used to control the program and organize the data.
+Sniff-Report is a tool that monitors WiFi signals sent by devices (cell phones, access points, etc) and has a simple to use command line interface.

 ## Disclaimer